USS Franklin (CV-13): 19 March 1945

 The casualty count for Franklin varies from source to source as some do not include air group personnel or Marines, passengers who were in transit, a journalist, or those who died from their wounds much later.
 In History of United States Naval Operations in World War II, Samuel Eliot Morison gives figures of 724 killed and 265 wounded for 19 March 1945.
-Nevertheless, casualty numbers have been updated as new records are discovered.
-A recent count by Franklin historian and researcher Joseph A. Springer brings total 19 March 1945 casualty figures to 807 killed and more than 487 wounded.
-Franklin had suffered the most severe damage and highest casualties experienced by any U.S. fleet carrier that survived World War II.
+Joseph A. Springer, citing "official statistics," gives higher numbers of 807 killed and at least 487 wounded.
+Franklin suffered the most severe damage and highest casualties experienced by any U.S. fleet carrier that survived World War II.
 In addition to the Medals of Honor for Donald Gary and Joseph O'Callahan and the posthumous Navy Cross for George Fox, 21 additional Navy Crosses and 26 Silver Stars were awarded as a result of actions that day.
-Among these were a gold star in lieu of a third Navy Cross for CDR (later RADM) Joseph F. "Joe" Taylor, the ship's executive officer and a former torpedo bomber pilot, and Navy Crosses for CAPT (later RADM) Harold C. Fitz, the Santa Fe commander, CDR Stephen Jurika, the Franklin navigator and also a former torpedo bomber pilot, LCDR (later RADM) Dwight L. Johnson, the Miller commander, LCDR Macgregor "Mac" Kilpatrick, an experienced fighter pilot and the commanding officer of Fighting Squadron Five, and LT Fred R. "Red" Harris, a Franklin flight deck officer and a member of the Texas Legislature both before and after the war.
-Among those who received Silver Stars were LT Grimes W. Gatlin, the ship's other chaplain and a Methodist minister, and Donald H. Russell, a civilian Vought F4U Corsair technical support engineer.
+Among these were a gold star in lieu of a third Navy Cross for Commander (later Rear Admiral) Joseph F. "Joe" Taylor, the ship's executive officer and a former torpedo bomber pilot, and Navy Crosses for Captain (later Rear Admiral) Harold C. Fitz, the Santa Fe commander, Commander Stephen Jurika, the Franklin navigator and also a former torpedo bomber pilot, Lieutenant Commander (later Rear Admiral) Dwight L. Johnson, the Miller commander, Lieutenant Commander Macgregor "Mac" Kilpatrick, an experienced fighter pilot and the commanding officer of Fighting Squadron Five, and Lieutenant Fred R. "Red" Harris, a Franklin flight deck officer and a member of the Texas Legislature both before and after the war.
+Among those who received Silver Stars were Lieutenant Grimes W. Gatlin, the ship's other chaplain and a Methodist minister, and Donald H. Russell, a civilian Corsair technical support engineer.